What is a Clinical Trials Unit?

 I would welcome senior statistical input from PCTU but I have a Statistician who works with me who I would like to work on my study.
 Is this possible?

-Experience suggests that there are almost always problems with having a non-PCTU Statistician working with a PCTU Senior Statistician (e.g. the Statistician leaves and you find it hard to appoint another; long distance liaison between the Senior and Junior Statistician doesn’t work very well; the Statistician finds it harder to work to PCTU processes and procedures than they would do if they were on site at PCTU) and we therefore do not offer this model of working.
+Experience suggests that there are almost always problems with having a non-PCTU Statistician working with a PCTU Senior Statistician (e.g. the Statistician leaves and you find it hard to appoint another; intermittent liaison between the Senior and Junior Statistician doesn’t work very well; the Statistician finds it harder to work to PCTU processes and procedures than they would do if they were on site at PCTU) and we therefore do not offer this model of working.

 What can I do if the PCTU does not agree to collaborate in my study?